Substitution at Uber Eats - UK

 Asking someone else to deliver with your account

-At any point during the delivery process, you may choose to have someone else deliver on your behalf, provided they meet the below safety conditions.
-You are fully responsible for all activities performed by your substitute while they are using your account and it is your responsibility to make sure that they meet all of the requirements to deliver with Uber Eats.
+You also need to ensure that they meet the below safety conditions.
+You are fully responsible for all activities performed by your substitute while they are using your account.
+It is also your responsibility to make sure that they meet all of the requirements to deliver with Uber Eats before they take their first trip.

-You can choose anyone you like to be your substitute, provided they satisfy the following basic safety conditions:
+You can register anyone to be your substitute, provided they satisfy the following basic safety conditions:

 • They are at least 18 years of age